Organic Waste Program

 We did it for many reasons, here are two:

 - The compostable portion of our waste accounts for about 25% of the weight.
 And since we pay by the ton, every pound of compost we take to Brick Ends Farm is money saved.

 - Everything we put in the trash is taken to a facility in North Andover and burned.
 The wet garbage takes the most energy to burn, and it adds significantly to carbon emissions.

-Each week, when your regular trash is picked up, a separate truck will collect your organic waste (aka garbage).
-It’s taken to Brick Ends Farm here in Hamilton, and turned into an Premium Organic Compost, and Loam Compost Mix.
+Each week, when your regular trash is picked up, a separate truck will collect your organic waste (aka compost).
+It’s taken to Brick Ends Farm here in Hamilton, and turned into a Premium Organic Compost, and Loam Compost Mix.

 You can compost a lot more than just kitchen scraps in your curbside compost bin.
 Here’s a breakdown of what’s acceptable:

 |* Tissues||* Lobster / crab shells (no clam / oyster shells)|

 |* Paper towels & napkins||* Fruit & vegetable scraps, including pits / seeds|